 Built-in Bluetooth allows the Max Ci to pair quickly with Escort Live, during which time the posted limit is displayed alongside current speed.

 The Max Ci receives an IVT filter, software to identify and ignore the nuisance signals generated by Blind Spot Monitoring systems.
 These systems use K-band radar transmitters mounted in the rear bumper and set off radar detectors up to 1,000 feet away.

 IVT is intended to combat these without having to shut off K band, a risky move since 20,000-odd K-band radar guns are still in use nationwide, not to mention a growing number of radar-triggered red light cameras.
 Learn more about red light cameras.

 A second software fix for the vehicle-borne radar problem is Auto LoK that lowers sensitivity on K band to reduce false alarms.
 We found that it cuts K-band range by up to 65 percent but the reduction in annoying false alarms was worth the tradeoff.

 A feature called AutoLearn employs GPS to limit false alarms from roadside sources like radar-controlled door openers.
-Drive past one three times and the Max Ci automatically stores the signal to memory.
+Drive past one three times and like other upscale Escorts, the Max Ci automatically stores the signal to memory.
 Next time you drive past, it won't alert.